-In accordance with ODCM 4.1.2, a land use census was conducted on November 10, 2008, to determine the locations of the nearest permanent residence and milk animal in each of the 16 compass sectors within a distance of 5 miles, and the locations of all milk animals within a distance of 3 miles.
-A milk animal is defined as a cow or goat producing milk for human consumption.
-The locations of beef cattle and of gardens greater than 500 square feet producing broad leaf vegetation were also included in the census.
-The census results are tabulated in the Table 4.1-1.
+In accordance with ODCM 4.1.2, a land use census was conducted on November 9, 2010 to determine the locations of the nearest permanent residence, milk animal, and garden of greater than 500 square feet producing broad leaf vegetation, in each of the 16 compass sectors within a distance of 5 miles; the locations of the nearest beef cattle in each sector were also determined.
+A milk animal is a cow or goat producing milk for human consumption.
+Land within SRS was excluded from the census.
+The census results are tabulated in Table 4.1-1.

-LAND USE CENSUS RESULTS
+Table 4.1-1 LAND USE CENSUS RESULTS

-Distance in Miles to Nearest Location in Each Sector
+Distance in Miles to the Nearest Location in Each Sector

 SECTOR RESIDENCE MILK ANIMAL BEEF CATTLE GARDEN

-N 2.1 None None None
+N 1.4 None None None

-NNE 2.9 None None None
+NNE None None None None

-NE 3.3 None 3.5 3.5
+NE None None None None

-ENE 4.2 None 4.1 None
+ENE None None None None

-E 3.0 None None None
+Е None None None None

-ESE 3.8 None None None
+ESE 4.2 None None None

-SE 1.8 None 2.3 4.4
+SE 4.4 None 5.0 None

-SSE 2.0 None 3.6 4.5
+SSE 4.6 None 4.7 None

-S 1.1 None 2.3 2.3
+S 4.4 None 4.3 None

-SSW 1.5 None 2.0 None
+SSW 4.7 None 4.5 None

-SW 1.1 None 2.3 1.6
+SW 3.1 None 5.0 None

-WSW 1.0 None 4.8 1.6
+WSW 2.6 None 2.7 None

-W 1.1 None 2.8 None
+W 3.4 None 4.5 None

-WNW 1.1 None None None
+WNW 1.9 None None None

-NW 3.6 None 3.2 None
+NW 1.6 None 1.6 None

-NNW 1.9 None 2.8 2.8
+NNW 1.5 None None None

-ODCM 4.1.2.2.1 requires a new controlling receptor to be identified if the land use census identifies a location that yields a calculated receptor dose greater than the one in current use.
-No change in the controlling receptor was required as a result of the 2008 land use census.
-The current controlling receptor as described in ODCM Table 3-7 is a child in the WSW Sector at 1.2 miles
+ODCM 4.1.2.2.1 requires a new controlling receptor to be identified, if the land use census identifies a location that yields a calculated receptor dose greater than the one in current use.
+In 2008, the controlling receptor was moved to a more conservative location at 1.2 miles WSW.
+This property was acquired by Georgia Power in 2008.
+The residents were relocated but this property will potentially be used for contract labor in the future.

-ODCM 4.1.2.2.2 requires that whenever the land use census identifies a location which would yield a calculated dose (via the same ingestion pathway) 20% greater than that of a current indicator station, the new location must become a REMP station (if samples are available).
-The 2008 land use census did not identify a garden which yielded a calculated dose 20% greater than that for any of the current indicator stations for vegetation.
-The results of the census were corroborated by inquiries to the county extension agents in the 5 counties in the vicinity of the plant.
+ODCM 4.1.2.2.2 requires that whenever the land use census identifies a location which yields a calculated dose (via the same ingestion pathway) 20% greater than that of a current indicator station, the new location must become a REMP station (if samples are available).
+None of the identified locations yielded a calculated dose 20% greater than that for any of the current indicator stations.
+No milk animals were identified within five miles of the plant.
+A new dairy was started at Girard in 2008 and was added to the REMP.
+Since control stations are approximately 10 miles are greater, this dairy is considered an indicator station.